CoderPenguin1-dev/MLX/USAGE.md

 ### 2.1.1: The "Game" Side
 This side contains drop-downs for what game you wish to play, as well as what port you wish to use.

-You can also find the Extra Parameters textbox and the Launch button here.
+You can also find the Extra Arguments textbox and the Launch button here.

-The Extra Parameters textbox here allows you to define preset-specific parameters that can control certain aspects of the port.
+The Extra Arguments textbox here allows you to define preset-specific arguments that can control certain aspects of the port.
-Refer to your port's documentation for their specific parameters, or the Doom Wiki (at doomwiki.org) for id Tech 1 parameters.
+Refer to your port's documentation for their specific arguments, or the Doom Wiki (at doomwiki.org) for id Tech 1 arguments.

+You can hit Enter/Return while typing into the Extra Arguments textbox to insert a file path into the text box.
+This will bring up a file dialog to allow you to do such.

 You can add a game or source port by clicking their respective Add `+` buttons, or remove them with their Remove `-` buttons.
 Either of the Add buttons will bring up a dialog [2.2] to add in the new game/port to their list.